Skip to main content

 CommandNotes

-head / tailSmart: server-side sort+limit (capped at max_doc_limit)
+head / tailSmart: server-side sort + limit (capped at max_doc_limit)

 wcSmart: uses countDocuments() server-side

-findList databases/collections with -name, -maxdepth
+findList databases/collections/views with -name, -maxdepth

 treeDirectory tree view